alexmartyniuk/zbyrach-ui/README.md

 Zbyrach is a web application that helps you find articles and news by relevant keywords and sends found articles by e-mail.

 A keyword is a word or concept that may interest a user.
-For example, *histor *, *software developmen * or * HTML *.
+For example, *history*, *software developmen* or *HTML*.
 Currently, the Collector only supports tags in English.

 In order to use Zbyrach you need to have a Google account, authorization is done through it.
 The collector only receives the user's email address, name and photo from Google.